DespondentG/MediMate/README.md

 # MediMate
 This is our submission for Layer 2.0, Blockchain Club SRM.
 It aims to act as a simple tool to provide Instant Medical Assistance.
 Get quick symptom diagnosis, medical info, and personalized advice.
 Your reliable health companion, simplifying healthcare decisions.

+# Requirements

+Install the following packages to allow the chatbot to run properly:

+scikit-learn
+pandas
+pyttsx3